Central America parliament expels Taiwan, makes China permanent observer

 The United States recognizes China diplomatically but has unofficial ties with Taipei, and the Biden administration has said it opposes efforts to change the status quo in Taiwan.

-(Reporting by Ismael Lopez; Additional reporting by Ben Blanchard in Taipei; Writing by Sarah Morland)
+(Reporting by Ismael Lopez; additional reporting by Ben Blanchard in Taipei; Writing by Sarah Morland; editing by Mark Heinrich)

 ((sarah.morland@thomsonreuters.com;))